unccd/Prais4-reporting-manual/SO4.md

 If the default data is used, no further verification is required, as the information has already been validated by national statistics offices through the SDG process and synchronized with PRAIS.
 Only in the case that alternative data has been used should its reliability be verified by national experts to detect and highlight situations where the confidence level of the obtained results might be low.
 This would qualitatively assess the reliability of the estimates based on expert knowledge and on a correct interpretation of the data.

-#### Step 4: Save form and submit for review
+#### Step 4: Save form and make available for review

 Parties have the option to use the ‘General Comments’ field to add any relevant information, or to report on specific country or regional situations.

 Once the form has been completed and verified by the Parties, it should be marked as “In Review” and then saved.
-Once the UNCCD has completed its review and all issues have been addressed, the form can be marked as “Finalized” and then Saved.
+Once the UNCCD has completed its review and all comments have been resolved, the form can be marked as “Finalized” and then Saved.

 ### 4.2.4.
 Dependencies